Mango Salsa for Fish Tacos

 Feel free to customize this mango salsa recipe to your liking.
 Here are a couple of ideas to get you started:

-• Pineapple: acidic, sweet, and juicy!
+• Pineapple: Acidic, sweet, and juicy!
+Substitute pineapple for mango for a tropical twist.

-• Habanero: this is not for the faint of heart.
+• Habanero: This is not for the faint of heart.
 Replace jalapenos with habanero pepper for a spicy wild ride.

-• Peach: for when peaches are in season.
+• Peach: For when peaches are in season.
 Add some more sweetness to this salsa.

 • Black Beans: A can of rinsed, drained black beans gives the salsa a heartier texture and more protein.